Gary RieschelCo-Founder and Partner

 From 2002 until late 2007, Mark served as CEO and Director of PDL Biopharma, an antibody-based biopharma company located in Redwood City, CA. Prior to PDL, he served as CEO of Signature Bioscience, located in San Francisco, CA. Mark was founder and a director of Corixa Corporation, where he served as COO from September 1994 to December 1998 and as President and COO from January 1999 until his departure in late 2000 to join Signature.
 Before Corixa, Mark was COO of Boehringer Mannheim Therapeutics, the biopharmaceutical division of Corang.
 Prior to that he held several positions at Sandoz Ltd. including business development, product management and general management.

-Colin Walsh, Ph.D. is a Principal at Qiming Venture Partners USA, based in South San Francisco, CA. He currently serves on the board of Elevation Oncology and is a board observer of Amphivena Therapeutics and Icosavax.
+Colin Walsh, Ph.D. joined Qiming Venture Partners USA in April 2019 and is based in South San Francisco, CA. He currently serves on the boards of Elevation Oncology, Korro Bio and Element Science and is a board observer of Amphivena Therapeutics and Icosavax.

 Before joining Qiming in 2019, Colin was a Vice President on the life science investment team at ND Capital where he sourced, structured, and managed investments in biotech, biopharma, and platform companies.
 Prior to NanoDimension, he held a number of roles as an early employee at Precision NanoSystems, a 5AM Ventures backed biotech developing a suite of technologies to enable the development of RNA-based therapeutics and other complex drug formulations.